 If you break it you pay for it.
-This ancient common sense rule applies in personal injury cases as well.
+This ancient common-sense rule applies in personal injury cases as well.
 If you have been injured due to the negligence of someone else, you have damages, and the law allows you to pursue compensation from those that caused the damage.
-The Law Office of Doug Goyen auto accident attorneys use expertise, top of the line representation, and a passion for justice on our client’s behalf.
+The Law Office of Doug Goyen auto accident attorneys in Dallas use expertise, top-of-the-line representation, and a passion for justice on our client’s behalf.
 We go after the insurance company for car accident injury damages.
 We can get started on your case immediately.
 Call today.

 DAMAGES IN CAR ACCIDENTS WITH INJURIES

-With at-fault insurance, the at-fault driver or the driver’s insurance, or if directly against a larger entity like a company or other type of personal injury, the at-fault side is required to pay for those items that Texas law allows you to recover in a personal injury claim or case.
-The insurance company may act as if they don’t believe your claims or may try to make it difficult for you to present your claims, but if necessary, Texas law allows you to recover for the following areas listed below.
+The driver who is negligent is required to pay for those injuries, harms, and damages that Texas law allows you to recover in a personal injury case.
+The insurance company may act as if they don’t believe your claims or may try to make it difficult for you to present your claims, but Texas law allows you to recover for the following damages listed below.

 “Damages” is the term used by personal injury attorneys to describe how you were harmed or lost money in your personal injury or wrongful death case.
-Most knowledgeable personal injury attorneys have begun to use the phrase “harms and losses” to describe damages.
-In other words, if you have one or more of the following types of injuries, the law in Texas (and most states) allows you to recover money to compensate you for the injury caused by the negligent conduct (or the damage that was caused, or harm that was caused, or loss that was caused).
-If you have proof of the damage or injury claimed, the person or company who caused the accident or injury can be forced to pay for the following injuries or damages.
+If you have one or more of the following types of damage from your injuries, the law in Texas allows you to recover money to compensate you for the damage and injury caused by the negligent conduct of the other party.
+With proof of the damage or injury claimed, the person or company who caused the harm can be forced to pay.

 Past and future medical bills: The amount of the medical bills necessary to treat your injury, both in the past and future.